Rh Incompatibility and Isoimmunization

 If the mother becomes pregnant again with another Rh-positive baby, the antibodies that are already present in her immune system may travel on top of her red blood cells across the placenta into the baby’s bloodstream.
 When this happens, the antibodies can destroy red blood cells in the baby’s body.
 How many red blood cells that are destroyed depends upon how many antibodies there are in the mother’s bloodstream.
-If the number of antibodies are low, the baby’s body can make new red blood cells to replace the ones that were destroyed.
-If the number of antibodies in the mother’s bloodstream are high, more of the red blood cells in the baby’s blood will be destroyed.
-Destroying these red blood will cause the baby to be anemic.
+If the number of antibodies is low, the baby’s body can make new red blood cells to replace the ones that were destroyed.
+If the number of antibodies in the mother’s bloodstream is high, more of the red blood cells in the baby’s blood will be destroyed.
+Destroying these red blood cells will cause the baby to be anemic.
 The more red blood cells that are destroyed, the worse the anemia will be.

 The destruction of baby’s red blood cells can cause a condition called Hydrops Fetalis (Hemolytic Disease of the Newborn), or can lead to kernicterus, also known as newborn jaundice.

 What happens after the test?